VeronikaFG/Neighborhood-Map/README.md

 serve run deploy

 # Development build
-start the hosting server with npm start
+Start the hosting server with npm start-
 Note that the service worker is only implemented during production build.

 Resources used to create the map: